jantman/awslimitchecker/docs/source/development.rst

 Adding New Limits and Checks to Existing Services
 -------------------------------------------------

-First, note that all calls to AWS APIs should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, which handles retries (with exponential backoff) when API request rate limits are hit, and also handles paginated responses if they're not handled by boto.
+First, note that any calls to boto3 client ("low-level") APIs that do have a Paginator should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, and most have the proper parameters passed for :py:func:`~awslimitchecker.utils._paginate_dict` to paginate them.

-Second, note that queries which may be paginated **and return a dict** instead of a ResultSet object must have the proper parameters for :py:func:`~awslimitchecker.utils._paginate_dict` passed in to :py:func:`~awslimitchecker.utils.boto_query_wrapper`.

 1. Add a new :py:class:`~.AwsLimit` instance to the return value of the Service class's :py:meth:`~._AwsService.get_limits` method.
-2. In the Service class's :py:meth:`~._AwsService.find_usage` method (or a method called by that, in the case of large or complex services), get the usage information via `boto` and pass it to the appropriate AwsLimit object via its :py:meth:`~.AwsLimit._add_current_usage` method.
+2. In the Service class's :py:meth:`~._AwsService.find_usage` method (or a method called by that, in the case of large or complex services), get the usage information via ``self.conn`` and/or ``self.resource_conn`` and pass it to the appropriate AwsLimit object via its :py:meth:`~.AwsLimit._add_current_usage` method.
 For anything more than trivial services (those with only 2-3 limits), ``find_usage()`` should be broken into multiple methods, generally one per AWS API call.